xavierach/IT1244-Project/README.md

 # IT1244-Project
 Project for NUS IT1244 by Team 7 -
-Vienna Fiorella Anong
+Vienna Fiorella Anong;
-Padua Mikhail Anthony Gagni
+Padua Mikhail Anthony Gagni;
-Ang Chin How, Xavier
+Ang Chin How, Xavier;
 Lee Zhen Hao

 # How to run the project: